kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        You&#8217;ll hear Jazz (and a bit of Blues) from past,present, and who knows?-maybe the future too.
+        You’ll hear Jazz (and a bit of Blues) from past,present, and who knows?-maybe the future too.
       </td>
     </tr>